do-dat/do-dat.github.io/_posts/2020-07-09-non-minimum-phase-example.md

 isValidTau(sysEnv, Qcanon, 0.21)
 ```

 In conclusion, DO-DAT suggests you to use the Q-filter for the robust stability of the closed-loop system as follows.
-This result does not guarantee any level of performance in terms of disturbance rejection, but you can notice that
+Although this result does not guarantee any level of performance in terms of disturbance rejection, you can notice that DOB is still available for non-minimum phase plant.

 ![equation](https://latex.codecogs.com/gif.latex?Q(s;\tau)&space;=&space;\frac{0.5}{(\tau&space;s)^3&plus;2(\tau&space;s)^2&plus;&space;(\tau&space;s)&space;&plus;&space;0.5}) , for any ![equation](https://latex.codecogs.com/gif.latex?0<\tau<0.0232).